SEB-9-BH/first-react-lesson/looping-with-jsx-elements/README.md

 ## Extracting `map()` from the `return`

 The pattern above may feel familiar to you if you're used to working in a templating tool like EJS or Liquid, as the code is structured more directly.
-You can see that inside of the `<ul>` there will be `<li>` elements that display the text for an individual `todo`.
+You can see that inside the `<ul>` there will be `<li>` elements that display the text for an individual `todo`.
 However, React documentation and many sources on the web will extract the `map()` out of the `return` to make the return more concise and potentially more readable.
 Here's what that looks like:

 ```jsx
 const App = () => {